vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 it; the discount was due to Balance Rewards with Walgreens.

 After that, I shopped and checked out.
 My checkout was at 10:38 AM.

+### Afternoon/evening trip to downtown Berkeley

+In the afternoon/evening, I went to downtown Berkeley.
+I first did grocery shopping at Trader Joe's, where I checked out at 4:29 PM.
+I then went to Udupi Palace and ordered a spinach masala dosa for takeout.